BaptisteH3089/ImbLearning/README.md

 On all the following, we will use at first a _RandomForestClassifier_ to see how our model perform according to oversampling strategy that we choose.
 Indeed, we are first more interested in the evolution of the f1_score on cross validation according to parameters of oversampling than the classifier itself.

+- __Credit card dataset__

+First, we get the 5 train and test set on which we will perform cross validation.
+Then we decide to run our model (_RandomForestClassifier_) on the data without using overampling to see what are the scores.
+This will be our basis to compare our other method with oversampling.
+Indeed, we want some better results than this one.
+To perform oversampling, we decide to use the _minority_ argument of the function _RandomOverSample()_.
+This parameter duplicates observations of the minority class untill we obtain the same number of observation in each class.
+Note that we only duplicate observations of the train set and not of the test set.

 ## Conclusion